MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-KT-Module6.md

 ### Key topics

-Module 6 will introduce hypothesis testing using both simulation-based and theory-based methods for a single quantitative variable.
+Module 6 will introduce exploratory data analysis and hypothesis testing using both simulation-based and theory-based methods for a single quantitative variable.

-* The **summary measure** for one quantitative variable is the **mean**.
+The **summary measure** for one quantitative variable is the **mean**.

-* Additionally, we can find the five number summary (min, Q1, median, Q3, max) as well as the sample standard deviation.
+Additionally, we can find the five number summary (min, Q1, median, Q3, max) as well as the sample standard deviation.

-#### Exploratory data analysis {-}

-At the end of this module, you should understand how to calculate a summary statistic and plot a single quantitative variable.

 * Notation for a sample mean: $\bar{x}$